-Part of the Regents exam is a hand-on lab practical students take in the weeks before the exam.
 New York State requires successful completion of twenty hours (1,200 minutes) of laboratory instruction before a student can take the New York State Earth Science Regents examination in June.
+This 1,200 minutes includes required investigations that will be completed virtually throughout the year.